mrgoodsire/AgeofAshes/Session_Notes.md

 Mo' makes an underworld lore (27) on the Posandi Bros.
 Quintino is smart and good at problem-solving.
 They are unreasonable lucky and shrewd, so they are probably into shady shit.

 Mo' pours acid on it.
 It weakens the locks integrity and we break the lock off.
 Someone is coming so Mo' slings a rock in the opposite direction.
-Asemer breaks into a crate and Fable examines the contents.
+Asemar breaks into a crate and Fable examines the contents.
 She can't make it out.
 I see that it's masonry crafting stuff, but there is some stuff I can't place.
-Fable grabs some masonry tools, Mo' grabs some of the stuff he could not identify, and Asemer grabs some heavy stuff.
+Fable grabs some masonry tools, Mo' grabs some of the stuff he could not identify, and Asemar grabs some heavy stuff.

 We open one more box with more masonry tools.
-Asemer identifies supplies identical to those found in a supply room at The Citadel. *Interesting*.
+Asemar identifies supplies identical to those found in a supply room at The Citadel. *Interesting*.

 We stealth out unimpeded.